christopherhuntley/is135-docs/StagUpBootstrap/Preliminaries.md

 **1. Open the [Bootstrap docs](http://getbootstrap.com) and take a look around.**
   ![](images/prelim1.png)

-  The framework is designed to provide reusable code and tools for building websites.
-The framework is developed and maintained by the front-end engineers at Twitter has become very popular with web designers for its simplicity and huge feature set.
+  The Bootstrap framework is designed to provide reusable code and tools for building websites.
+Bootstrap is developed and maintained by the front-end engineers at Twitter has become very popular with web designers for its simplicity and huge feature set.
 Bootstrap 3 is the current production release, with version 4 (currently in alpha) expected sometime in late 2015 or 2016.
 We will be using version 3 though we might take a peek at version 4 once it’s closer to a production release.

   The documentation are organized into several pages, each of which covers a different kind of *feature*:
   * **Getting Started**